-Summarize the problem you are solving for customers, your solution, the target market, the founding team, and financial forecast highlights.
+Summarize the problem you are solving for customers, your solution, the target market, your team that’s building the business, and financial forecast highlights.
 Keep things as brief as possible and entice your audience to learn more about your company.

 3. Market analysis

-You need to know your target market—the types of customers you are looking for—and how it’s changing, and your market analysis summary will help you get clear on it.
+You need to know your target market—the types of customers you are looking for—and how it’s changing.

-You’ll want to cover your sales channels, broad marketing activities, your pricing strategy, as well as your intended market position.
+You’ll want to cover your market position, marketing activities, sales channels, and your pricing strategy.
 This will likely evolve over time, but it’s best to include anything that clearly details how you will sell and promote your products and services.

-The company and management section is an overview of who you are.
+The company and team section of your plan is an overview of who you are.

 It should describe the organization of your business, and the key members of the management team.
 It should also provide any historical background about your business.
-When your company was founded, who is/are the owner(s), what state your company is registered in and where you do business, and when/if your company was incorporated for example.
+For example, you’ll describe when your company was founded, who the owners are, what state your company is registered in and where you do business, and when/if your company was incorporated.

-Be sure to include summaries of your managers’ backgrounds and experience—these should act like brief resumes—and describe their functions with the company.
-You should also include any professional gaps you intend to fill, as well as projected milestones for your business.
+Be sure to include summaries of your key team members’ backgrounds and experience—these should act like brief resumes—and describe their functions with the company.
+You should also include any professional gaps you intend to fill with new employees.

-At the very least this section should include your projected sales forecast, profit and loss, cash flow projections, and balance sheet, along with a brief description of the assumptions you’re making with your projections.
+Your financial plan should include a sales forecast, profit and loss, cash flow projections, and balance sheet, along with a brief description of the assumptions you’re making with your projections.

 And while it’s not required, it may be wise to briefly mention your exit strategy.
 This doesn’t need to be overly detailed, just a general idea of how you may eventually want to exit your business.

-If you’re looking for greater insight into what goes into specific planning sections, check out the following outline.
-It can help you develop a detailed business plan or provide guidance as to what may be missing in your current plan.
+If you’re looking for greater insight into what goes into specific planning sections, check out the following outline for a business plan.
+It can help you develop a detailed business plan or provide guidance as to what may be missing from your current plan.